GarrettPeake/OrgChart/Scratch.md

 - Enable MCP servers with MCP SDK so we can use Context7
 - Define a browser user agent that has access to Playwright MCP

-- Make everything was a TODO list?
-We make the event stream full width and the agent tree full width and allow tab to toggle between them.
-Agent tree would then look like:
-  Technical Product Manager - <Main task>

-* Subtask 1 [x]
-* Senior Engineer - Subtask 2 [ ]
-  - Subtask 1 [x]
-  - Junior Engineer - Subtask 2 [ ]
-* Subtask 3 [ ]
-* Subtask 4 [ ]

 - Make every tool have a user facing message to explain what it’s doing
-- Handle LLM not using tools, API errors, etc gracefully
 - Enable resuming sessions from context logs
 - Multi read tool?
 - Give delegation a context preloading parameter that allowed a list of globs that would be preloaded in that agents context